-The primary function of your car is its ability to move forward.
+The primary function of your car is its ability to move forward, or accelerate.
 However, most often you won’t notice acceleration problems unless you need to drive uphill or quickly merge onto fast-moving traffic.
 In those moments, it will become frighteningly obvious that the car’s engine can’t keep up with your demands.
 There are several possible causes of slow acceleration, including:

 A common but insidious issue, clogged filters can damage your vehicle in more ways than one.
 Since the filters’ role is to keep contaminates away from the engine, when one can’t do its job, engine performance suffers in a major way.
 Eventually, you will notice more stress in your vehicle, and the problem won’t get better until you break down and change the filters.